AI Avatars for E-Commerce Marketing in 2026

 What to avoid with AI avatars

-- Generic stock voice: use cloned founder voice or premium voice library.
+- Generic stock voice.
+Use a cloned founder voice or premium voice library.
+A flat default voice tanks trust scores in DTC ad tests.

 Next steps